Mary Ellis (pilot)

-Mary Ellis (née Wilkins; 2 February 1917 – 24 July 2018) was a British ferry pilot, and one of the last surviving British women pilots from the Second World War.
+Mary Ellis (née Wilkins; 2 February 1917 – 24 July 2018) was a British ferry pilot, and one of the last surviving British female pilots from the Second World War.

 Early life

-Mary Wilkins was born on 2 February 1917, at Langley Farm, in Leafield, Oxfordshire, the only daughter and third of four children born to Nellie, née Clarke (1885–1967) and Charles William Wilkins (1885–1972).
+Mary Wilkins was born on 2 February 1917, at Langley Farm, in Leafield, Oxfordshire, The only daughter and third of four children born to Nellie, née Clarke (1885–1967) and Charles William Wilkins (1885–1972).
 She developed a fascination with aviation from a young age, as her family home was located near Royal Air Force bases at Bicester Airfield and Port Meadow.
-When she was eight, the Sir Alan Cobham Flying Circus visited the area and she persuaded her father to pay for a joy ride in an Avro 504.
+When she was eight, the Sir Alan Cobham Flying Circus visited the area, and she persuaded her father to pay for a joy ride in an Avro 504.
 She decided she wanted to learn to fly.
-When she was 16 she started having lessons at a flying club in Witney, successfully gained a private pilot's licence and flew for pleasure until the start of the Second World War in 1939, when all civilian flying was banned.
+When she was 16 she started having lessons at a flying club in Witney, successfully gained a private pilot's license and flew for pleasure until the start of the Second World War in 1939, when all civilian flying was banned.

 Second World War

-In October 1941, she joined the Air Transport Auxiliary, and was posted to a pool of women flyers based in Hamble in Hampshire.
+In October 1941, she joined the Air Transport Auxiliary (ATA), and was posted to a pool of women flyers based in Hamble in Hampshire.
 Over the course of the war she flew over 1,000 planes of 76 different types, including Harvards, Hurricanes, Spitfires and Wellington bombers.
 Some of her flights were to relocate planes from Royal Air Force airfields to the frontline, and others were to ferry new planes from factories to airfields.